uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 It might be obvious, but remember that whatever is put after return in your function will be sent to the position in your main code where you called the function.
 You can then print it, save it to a variable, or use it in a computation.
-You can also choose not to return anything, then the function returns `'None'`.
+You can also choose not to return anything, then the function returns `None`.
 However, the code inside the function is still executed and may contain print statements.
 The next section is all about the difference between print and return.